Frontdoors 2020-2021 Tax Credit Giving Guide presented by Eide Bailly - Frontdoors Media

 According to the Arizona Department of Health Services, over half of Arizona kindergartners (52 percent) have tooth decay, compared to the national average of 36 percent, which is why Delta Dental of Arizona utilizes tax credit funds to support preventive oral health programs for children.
 These programs provide sealants, fluoride varnish treatments, screenings and education to children in school and community settings.

-Devereux Advanced Behavioral Health Arizona is a 501(c)3 nonprofit Qualifying Charitable Organization whose mission is changing lives by unlocking and nurturing human potential for people with emotional, behavioral or cognitive differences.
+Devereux Advanced Behavioral Health Arizona is a 501(c)(3) nonprofit and Qualifying Charitable Organization whose mission is changing lives by unlocking and nurturing human potential for individuals with emotional, behavioral or cognitive differences.

 Diana Gregory Outreach Services enriches lives through healthy eating by providing access to fresh produce to vulnerable and underserved veterans, seniors and grandparents raising grandchildren.

-Duet: Partners in Health & Aging provides compassion, dignity and hope to our community by promoting health and well-being through vitally needed services to homebound adults, family caregivers, faith communities and grandparents raising grandchildren.
+Duet: Partners In Health & Aging provides compassion, dignity, and hope to seniors in our community by promoting health and well-being through vitally needed services to homebound adults, family caregivers, faith communities and grandparents raising grandchildren.

-Your generosity helps Duet deliver free-of-charge services to homebound adults, family caregivers, faith communities and

 At the Foundation for Blind Children, our mission is to provide education, tools and services that enable all people with vision loss to achieve greater independence.

-One program that benefits from tax credit contributions is the Sports, Habilitation, Arts and Recreation Program (SHARP), a unique program for blind kids in grades K-12.
+FBC serves clients from birth through 104 years old.
+One of many programs that benefit from tax credit contributions is the Sports, Habilitation, Arts and Recreation Program (SHARP), a unique program for visually impaired kids in grades K-12.
 Through weekend programming during the school year and a four-week program each summer, SHARP teaches independent living skills such as cooking, cleaning, money management and personal hygiene.
-SHARP uses various activities to achieve programmatic goals and follows an expanded core curriculum.
-Students complete real-life tasks and participate in recreational activities designed to give them the foundation needed to become self-sufficient, productive citizens.
+SHARP uses fun activities to achieve programmatic goals and follows an expanded core curriculum.
+Students complete real-life tasks and participate in recreational activities designed to provide the foundation needed to become self-sufficient, social and productive citizens.

 Founded in 1985, Gesher Disability Resources serves children and adults affected by a disability through inclusion assistance in the classroom, resource referral, residential support and social groups.

-Habitat for Humanity Central Arizona brings people together to build homes, community and hope.
+Habitat for Humanity Central Arizona, Bringing people together to build homes, communities and hope.

-Every Habitat home built, renovated or repaired makes for a stronger community.
-With affordable housing in Maricopa County running 200,000 units short and rent increases averaging 8 percent a year, more and more Arizona families find themselves struggling to keep a decent roof over their heads.
-Habitat knows that safe, decent and affordable shelter plays a critical role in helping families create a new cycle filled with possibilities and progress.
-Affordable homeownership frees families of fear and fosters the skills and confidence they need to invest in themselves and their communities.
+The housing crisis in the Valley was bad before COVID 19.
+Now the pandemic has underscored just how important it is to have a decent and safe place to call home.
+Many Valley residents struggle to put food on the table, let alone have the money for much-needed home repairs to keep them safe and secure.
+Last year we were privileged to help 19 Arizona families realize the dream of homeownership.
+We also served 349 families with much-needed home repairs.
+When we consider the affordability issues in Arizona and how the pandemic has made quality-of-life issues worse for everyone who lives here, the need for affordable homeownership solutions becomes clear.

 donorbox.org/hsc Tax Code: 20970